 The practicalities of dealing with this today:

 Another issue is: to act on your right to copy and modify, you must be technically able to do so.
 This means open access to source code for software and unrestricted media otherwise.
 Today, the term copyleft is used to describe licenses that require such access for all derivative versions of a work.
 Such licenses require copyright law.
 Otherwise, people could release software without readable code or add DRM limitations to digital media.
 Thus, any reform of the law needs to account for these issues.
+Ideally, we would have a legal mandate to release usable high-quality source materials and a legal prohibition of DRM.
+Whether that sort of legal enforcement is practical is a question I won't get into exploring since there's no realistic prospect of such laws.
+And while those laws would put everyone on equal footing and maximize the public benefit from published works, we still need ways to fund the work and assure that workers can have a decent living.

 Anyone who still isn't convinced that the existing copyright system is broken should read about Happy Birthday To You.
+Also, an amazing collection of many of the resources I've mentioned and more is available at the marvelous website copy-me.org.

 Advocates for the strictest copyright restrictions may see my views as one side in a pro-copyright vs Free Culture debate, but I am not dogmatic.
 I welcome thoughtful feedback that truly considers my ideas.
 I have changed my perspectives over the years and my mind is not set in stone.
 I want to hear about any ideas or thoughts which I may not yet understand.
 Also you might want to consider the broader context, such as cross-cultural views.